dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/google_analytics.md

 `metadata`: GA4 metadata is stored in this "Metadata" class object.

-Similarly, there is a transformer function called `dimensions_table` that populates table called "dimensions" with the data from each dimension.
+Similarly, there is a transformer function called `dimensions_table` that populates a table called "dimensions" with the data from each dimension.

 ## Customization